paraglider-project/paraglider/docs/RUN-INSTRUCTIONS.md

 The `central_controller_address` should be the full host:port address where the central controller is hosted for RPC traffic.
 In the example config above, this is "localhost:8081".

+### IBM
+Using the CLI, run:

+`invd ibm <port> <central_controller_address>`

+The `central_controller_address` should be the full host:port address where the central controller is hosted for RPC traffic.
+In the example config above, this is "localhost:8081".

 ## Tag Service
 Using the CLI, run: